 You can still use the icing to top cakes, cupcakes, cookies and more.
-It might be best to omit flavorings altogether if you want don't want to compete with a flavorful cake, such as spice cake, but just want to enhance it with a sweet topping.
+It might be best to make your icing recipe without vanilla extract altogether if you want don't want to compete with a flavorful cake, such as spice cake, but just want to enhance it with a sweet topping.

 Whip softened butter with an electric mixer until creamy.
 It takes 1 cup of butter to yield 3 cups of icing.
 While buttercream is widely used, you can still make white frosting without butter.

 Mix in 1/4 cup of cocoa powder or 3 ounces of melted chocolate to make a chocolate buttercream icing.
 If you prefer, skip the flavoring altogether to make plain buttercream icing.

 Add powdered sugar 1 cup at a time, and mix it well at medium speed until it is well-incorporated, thick and dry.
 You'll need 4 cups or about 1 pound of powdered sugar to yield 3 cups of frosting.

 Mix in milk 1 tablespoon at a time at medium speed, using 2 to 4 tablespoons to yield 3 cups of icing.
-Mix the icing for about 5 minutes until it becomes light and fluffy.
+Mix the icing for about five minutes until it becomes light and fluffy.
 The amount of milk varies, so add 1 tablespoon at a time until soft peaks form.